anajlm/AdaTask/README.md

 - Demonstrates the application of inheritance and generics in data structures and task manipulation operations.

+## Deployment

+### Deployment with in-memory repository

+### Deployment with PostgreSQL

+- Execute docker-compose up which will setup and deploy DB.

 ## Usage

 Ensure you have [IntelliJ IDEA](https://www.jetbrains.com/idea/) installed on your system.
 Open the project in IntelliJ and run the application by executing the main class.

+Upon running the application, you will be presented with a menu to select the task category (personal, study, or work).

+Choose an option to view tasks, create a new task, edit an existing task, or delete a task.
-Follow the on-screen instructions to interact with the application.
+Follow the on-screen instructions to perform the desired operation.